 - Small hand fan or portable fan

-- Light scarf (can double as beach cover-up)
+- Light scarf (doubles as beach cover-up and church entry solution)

 Spring (April - May) & Fall (September - October)#

-The best seasons to visit.
-Warm but not brutal, with occasional rain.
+The best seasons.
+Warm but not punishing, with the occasional rain shower to keep things interesting.

 Clothing: